Three things small business owners can do to maximize deductions.

 We get that as a small business owner you may be looking for ways to be efficient with your spending and save money where you can.
 And while saving money is always a good idea, when it comes to taxes, choosing to spend now can actually be beneficial later.

-The federal Fall Economic Statement included a temporary change to the half-year rule for claiming CCA, which will have an impact on Canadian business owners.
-The change takes effect for purchases of depreciable equipment (such as computers or furniture) made on or after November 21, 2018 and before 2024 and will affect the amount that may be claimed on the 2018 tax return.
-The new measure, referred to as the “Accelerated Investment Incentive,” allows for 150 per cent of the normal CCA rate to be claimed.
-The amount of CCA that could be claimed in the year of purchase was previously 50 per cent meaning the amount that can be claimed has tripled.
+The 2018 federal Fall Economic Statement included a temporary change to the capital cost allowance rules called the “accelerated Investment Incentive”.
+The change takes effect for purchases of depreciable equipment (such as computers or furniture) made on or after November 21, 2018 and before 2024 and allows for 150% of the normal CCA rate to be claimed in the year of purchase.
+Previously, only 50% could be claimed, so the amount that can be claimed has tripled.

 While we’re on the topic of expenses, ensure you’re maximizing your deductions by collecting the receipts for all business-related purchases and make sure you’re keeping track of them whatever way works best for you – whether that’s in an app or good old fashioned filing cabinet, so you’ll be ready come tax time.
 Trust us, you’ll be thanking yourself later.

 2. Have you ever thought skipping your bonus could get you more money?

 On the flip side of crossing expenses off your list before the end of your fiscal year, have you considered delaying or deferring your personal income?
 As a business owner, it’s always a good idea to take a close look at your personal income before the end of the calendar year and think about whether you would pay more taxes on that income this year, or the next.
 For example, when you’re writing those end-of-year bonus checks for your employees, perhaps writing one for yourself may bring you to a new personal tax bracket this year, meaning you’ll be paying more taxes.